In Short

 As a small business owner, you may have signed many contracts to keep your business afloat, such as contracts for the supply of goods or services.
 Once you and the other person or business (‘the other party’) has signed a contract, you are legally bound by the agreement.
-You may find the other party may want to change a contract soon after the agreement comes into effect.
+From time to time, the other party may want to vary or amend a contract soon after the agreement comes into effect.
 However, they are not allowed to change the terms of the contract without your knowledge or consent.
 This article will explain how the other party must obtain your consent or notify you if they want to change a contract.

 Why Do You Need Notice or Consent?

 When entering a contract, you and the other party have agreed to the terms based on the information or situation at the time.
-Once the contract comes into effect, however, the other party may seek changes that better reflects their business needs.
-Therefore, you may find that the other party may wish to change the contract by:
+Once the contract comes into effect, however, the other party may seek changes that better reflect their business needs.
+In this case, you may find that the other party may wish to change the contract by:

 - adding a clause;